Jump to:

 Foxgloves: You can sow foxgloves in late July.
 Press gently into compost to sow.
 Water lightly after sowing and allow the pot to drain.
 Separate plants after germination.

-Beetroot: Fast-growing and maturing, Beetroots are perfect planted directly into the soil or into containers.
+Beetroot: Beetroots are perfectly planted directly into the soil or into containers.
 Their sweet flavour is best when the vegetable is small, so don’t be afraid to harvest early.

 Radish: As with beetroot, this is a vegetable which grows quickly and is best suited for early harvest.
 You can plant Radishes continuously and often throughout the summer.